marcoromanelli-github/docs/jobs/creating-jobs.md

 Copy that address and paste it into your browser, and you must successfuly access Jupyter's GUI.

 ## Interactive jobs
-This page is mainly dedicated to examples on different job types.
-For a more comprehensive on different job types, please refer to `/jobs/Overview.html`.
 ### Starting an Interactive job
 To start an interactive job, you use the srun command with specific parameters that define your job's resource requirements.
 Here's an example:
 ```bash